 See also, Troubleshooting.

 - Self-Balancing does not support JBOD (just a bunch of disks), also known as spanning, to make multiple disks appear as one.
+Self-Balancing supports only single disk nodes.

 In the example